remyCases/SpeedshardStances/README.md

 ## Description

-This mod is a rework of all ten stances found in Stoneshard.
+This mod is a rework of all ten stances found in Stoneshard plus `Hold the Line` which is now treated as a stance.
 With the following changes:

-- Stances stay indefinitevely until weapon is swaped or unequipped, no more duration.
+- Stances stay indefinitevely until weapon is swaped, unequipped or running out of Energy.
 - Stances activation and deactivation does not cost a turn, it's just pure MP management.
 - Stances can be deactivated by clicking the skill again, no need to switch layout to remove the stance buff.
-- Normal attacks restore 1 MP * stage.
+- Normal attacks and blocking with a shield for `Hold the Line` restore 1 MP * stage only once a turn.
-- Normal attack reduces the number of stack by 1 as previously, but don't dissipate the buff.
+- Normal attack and blocking with a shield for `Hold the Line` reduces the number of stack by 1 once a turn as previously, but don't dissipate the buff.
-- While a stance is active, MP regeneration is greatly reduced (for early levels, that means you can't regenerate MP while using a stance).
-- MP regeneration penalty scales with stages ( -10% * stage, -5% * stage if stance_training).
+- MP regeneration penalty scales with stages ( -5% / stages ).
-- While a stance is active, each 2 turns remove 1 MP (4 turns if stance_training), now you will run out quickly out of mp in mid game.
+- While a stance is active, you lose 1 MP / turn, unless you have `Stance Training`.
-- If you run out of MP, stances will automatically dissipate.
+- Stances activation cost only 1 MP.

-Other functionalities can be found in [Speedshard_Core](https://github.com/remyCases/SpeedshardCore),  [Speedshard_Skinning](https://github.com/remyCases/SpeedshardSkinning), [Speedshard_MoneyDungeon](https://github.com/remyCases/SpeedshardMoneyDungeon) and [Speedshard_Sprint](https://github.com/remyCases/SpeedshardSprint).
+Other functionalities can be found in [Speedshard_Core](https://github.com/remyCases/SpeedshardCore), [Speedshard_MoneyDungeon](https://github.com/remyCases/SpeedshardMoneyDungeon) and [Speedshard_Sprint](https://github.com/remyCases/SpeedshardSprint).

 ## Installation